cdklabs/construct-hub/README.md

 #### Package Tags

 Configuring package tags allows you to compute additional labels to be applied to packages.
-These can be used to indicate to users which packages are owned the trusted organizations, or any other arbitrary conditions, and can be referenced while searching.
+These can be used to indicate to users which packages are owned by trusted organizations, or any other arbitrary conditions, and can be referenced while searching.

 For example:
 ```ts